• Skip to primary navigation

 Last fall, on one of our Bourbon Trail escapades, the husband and I found ourselves dashing through a Lexington parking lot on a blustery, stormy day.

-The tour ended with their delicious, warming, smile-inducing Bluegrass Sundown, a bourbon-ized version of the classic Irish Coffee.
+The tour ended with their delicious, warming, smile-inducing Bluegrass Sundown, a bourbon-ized version of the classic Irish drink.

 When I came home, I was convinced that I could make my own bourbon-licious coffee!

-This Kentucky Bourbon Coffee is the perfect winter cocktail, an easy-to-make, Southern version of the classic Irish coffee.
+This drink is the perfect winter cocktail — an easy-to-make, Southern version of the classic Irish beverage.

 Absolutely.
 Decaffeinated coffee is a perfectly acceptable solution to the "caffeinated cocktail conundrum."